-Users accessing production systems are required to be granted access to Puppet and authenticate utilizing a unique user account and Secure Shell (SSH) public key with minimum password requirements.
+Users accessing production systems are required to be granted access via Puppet and authenticate utilizing a unique user account and Secure Shell (SSH) public key with minimum password requirements.
 Puppet users' unique encrypted passwords are stored within Puppet, and passwords for additional administrative accounts are stored within a secure password manager accessible only by authorized personnel.
-Production servers can be accessed by authenticated Puppet users via SSH public key authentication.
+Production servers can be accessed by authenticated users via SSH key authentication.
+For AWS servers, users additionally need to authenticate to their AWS account prior to initiating SSH.
 For database access, users must be authenticated to servers prior to accessing any PostgreSQL databases.
 Additionally, a security token service (STS) client is utilized to validate AWS credentials and generate a security token for multi-factor authentication (MFA) that allows access to resources based on the user's role.
 Users can also access the AWS management console via identity access management (IAM) credentials including a unique username, password, and MFA.
 MFA is also required to authenticate to the Discourse application.
 Users are added to predefined user access groups to ensure role-based access privileges are enforced and access to data is segregated.